Relationship with an Addicted Child

 13. Recovery Community Centers

-Recovery community centers offer an array of resources for families and individuals in recovery.
+Recovery community centers provide a range of resources for families and individuals in recovery.
 These centers typically provide educational workshops, support groups, and social activities encouraging sober living and holistic recovery.

 14. Nonprofit Organizations